Testing Is a Social Activity — Not a Solo Act

 There was no structured onboarding.

-But here’s the kicker: the team was curious and collaborative.
+But here’s what mattered: the team was curious and collaborative.

 They didn’t see me as a bottleneck.
 They saw me as someone who could help them understand the product better.
 And I saw them the same way.